 The flamboyant owner and proprietor of the Virgin group of companies definitely needs no introduction.
 From starting his first business venture of a magazine called Student at the young age of 16, Branson has today gone on to create a business empire spanning airlines, music records, mobile networks and much more taking his personal net worth to approximately £1.5 billion or about US$2.5 billion, making him the 261st richest person in the world according to Forbes’ 2009 list of billionaires.

 His constant innovations and string of business enterprises have spawned millions of entrepreneurial dreams across the world, with many young business graduates in particular aspiring to “lose their entrepreneurial virginity” the same way as Branson described in his autobiography titled, Losing My Virginity, an international bestseller.

 A biotechnology entrepreneur, Sir Christopher runs Merlin Biosciences which he founded in 1996.
 The company manages investments in the biotechnology industry.
 Over the span of his career, Evans has managed to establish as many as 20 science companies.
 His entrepreneurial achievements earned him the title of “Cambridge Businessman of the Year” twice.

 Back in 2006, Sir Christopher was estimated to have a personal fortune of £158 million, placing him at 364th position on the Sunday Times Rich List.

 In summation, as you can clearly see, the list of UK’s Most Famous Business Angels has the names of some real big-wigs.
 Also, this list is only partial, with a complete listing of the thousands of business angels dotting UK’s financial landscape, simply way beyond the scope of this article.
-If you are an entrepreneur looking for financial support from one of UK’s Most Famous Business Angels, you would be best off looking up an online solution that brings entrepreneurs and investors together, such as Venture Giants.
+If you are an entrepreneur looking for financial support from one of UK’s Most Famous Business Angels, you would be best off looking up an online solution that brings entrepreneurs and investors together.